jordan-bravo/learn-rust-by-building/README.md

 23. Code for this section
 24. Introduction
-25. The HTTP Protocol and the Architecture of Our Server
+25. The HTTP Protocol and the Architecture of Our Server <-- you are here
 26. Structs
 27. Strings
 28. Enums